tytydraco/yessleep/out/This_Hospital_is_Not_Quite_Right.md

 “What?
 Oh God, something weird was going on.
 "Who told you that?"
 I asked.

 “I got a call from the hospital."
-I stared out of the windshield of my car at in disbelief.
+I stared out of the windshield of my car in disbelief.
 Something horrible was going on.